leoEvangelista03/leoEvangelista03/README.md

 #### Some of my hobbies:
 - Skateboarding;
 - Muay Thai;
-- Drawing;
+- Sitcoms;
-- lot of other things heheh
+- Lot of other things heheh

  <br>
  <br>